-Testing and Contact Tracing.
+• Testing and Contact Tracing.

-- o IHEs should follow the guidance of IDPH and their local health departments if they determine that surveillance testing becomes necessary in a specific area or region during Phases 2-4. - IHEs should develop procedures and communications for having students, faculty, and staff selfisolate when returning from travel in accordance with CDC and IDPH guidance. - IHEs should work with their local departments of public health to build and leverage capacities for contact tracing. - Quarantine and Isolation Measures.
+- IHEs should follow the guidance of IDPH and their local health departments if they determine that surveillance testing becomes necessary in a specific area or region during Phases 2-4. - IHEs should develop procedures and communications for having students, faculty, and staff selfisolate when returning from travel in accordance with CDC and IDPH guidance. - IHEs should work with their local departments of public health to build and leverage capacities for contact tracing. - Guidance in this document is consistent with CDC's June 30, 2020 guidance on testing. - Quarantine and Isolation Measures.
 Guidelines provided by the CDC, the Occupational Safety and Health Administration, and IDPH for isolation and quarantine will continue to evolve as does our understanding of COVID-19.
 Consequently, IHEs should continuously monitor these sources for the latest information and stay in frequent contact with their local departments of public health.
-Given the current guidelines: - o IHEs should emphasize the importance of self-monitoring and require self-quarantine or isolation, following CDC and IDPH guidelines, when an individual has symptoms, has been exposed to an individual who has tested positive for COVID-19, or has traveled in a high-risk area as defined by the CDC. - o IHEs with residential campuses should have sufficient accommodations for isolation and quarantine available, working with local departments of public health and CDC guidelines. - o IHEs should follow CDC and IDPH guidance regarding cleaning of spaces used by individuals who have tested positive for COVID-19. - Any student who lives off campus and needs to isolate or quarantine should do so at their residence. - o IHEs should support options for remote learning for students who are in isolation or must quarantine due to contact with someone who has tested positive for COVID-19. - O Students who are in isolation (i.e., have the disease) should not participate in in-person activities until recovered as defined by IDPH and CDC guidelines. - IHEs should have plans in place following IDPH and CDC guidelines for requiring isolation of employees who test positive for COVID-19.
+Given the current guidelines: - IHEs should emphasize the importance of self-monitoring and require self-quarantine or isolation, following CDC and IDPH guidelines, when an individual has symptoms, has been exposed to an individual who has tested positive for COVID-19, or has traveled in a high-risk area as defined by the CDC. - IHEs with residential campuses should have sufficient accommodations for isolation and quarantine available, working with local departments of public health and CDC guidelines. - IHEs should follow CDC and IDPH guidance regarding cleaning of spaces used by individuals who have tested positive for COVID-19. - $\circ~$ Any student who lives off campus and needs to isolate or quarantine should do so at their residence. - IHEs should support options for remote learning for students who are in isolation or must quarantine due to contact with someone who has tested positive for COVID-19. - Students who are in isolation (i.e., have the disease) should not participate in in-person activities until recovered as defined by IDPH and CDC guidelines. - IHEs should have plans in place following IDPH and CDC guidelines for requiring isolation of employees who test positive for COVID-19.
 Employees should not return to campus until they have recovered as defined by IDPH and CDC guidelines.

-Campus Space Utilization.
+• Campus Space Utilization.

-- O IHEs should implement plans that consider traffic flow in and out of buildings, dining centers, classrooms, labs, and studios, and other congregate spaces with particular attention to surge times and choke points, as well as spacing of students, faculty and staff to be consistent with IDPH and CDC guidelines. - Possible considerations include allowing students additional time to move from class to class, defining the direction of movement within classrooms, designating doors for entry and exit where feasible, and adding signage to assist with flow.

-- o In settings such as classrooms/auditoriums and other spaces where it is possible to socially distance, the following safety guidance applies: - Faculty, staff, and students should maintain a distance of at least six feet from others, use face coverings and practice hand hygiene consistent with IDPH and CDC guidelines. - The maximum number of individuals in the room should not exceed 50 people. - IHEs should consider additional measures to ensure social distancing and safety as determined by the features of spaces, learning methods, and other factors (Consider the use of floor markings, staggered furniture arrangements, and additional space between lecterns and student seats).
+- IHEs should implement plans that consider traffic flow in and out of buildings, dining centers, classrooms, labs, and studios, and other congregate spaces with particular attention to surge times and choke points, as well as spacing of students, faculty and staff to be consistent with IDPH and CDC guidelines. - Possible considerations include allowing students additional time to move from class to class, defining the direction of movement within classrooms, designating doors for entry and exit where feasible, and adding signage to assist with flow. - In settings such as classrooms/auditoriums, libraries, student unions and other spaces where it is possible to socially distance, the following safety guidance applies: - Faculty, staff, and students should maintain a distance of at least six feet from others, use face coverings and practice hand hygiene consistent with IDPH and CDC guidelines. - Update 7.28 The maximum number of individuals in the room should not exceed 50 people.
+However, larger spaces may be partitioned with fire code-approved floor to ceiling dividers to create additional rooms, each with a capacity limit of 50 people with social distancing. - IHEs should consider additional measures to ensure social distancing and safety as determined by the features of spaces, learning methods, and other factors (Consider the use of floor markings, staggered furniture arrangements, and additional space between lecterns and student seats).

-Cleaning of Facilities.
+• Cleaning of Facilities.